 left 1st model / right 2nd model

-According to my article about electroplating I would like to introduce the reader to a modern fake that I obtained several years ago - a 2nd Class badge of the first model of the Prussian Order of The Crown.
-I will just focus onto the detail, which made me aware of the fact, that I had bought this fake.
-Looking at medallions pictured below, one will see that the pictured center isn't as fine struck, as it should be.
-The medallion wreath also seems to be the one that should be from a second model, it is the smaller and light blue enameled.
+In a previous article on electroplating, I shared details about a modern fake I encountered several years ago—an imitation 2nd Class badge of the first model of the Prussian Order of the Crown.
+I will focus on a specific detail that alerted me to the fact that I had bought a fake.
+When examining the medallions shown below, it becomes apparent that the center is not as finely struck as it should be.
+The wreath around the medallion also appears to be from the second model, as it is smaller and light blue rather than dark blue.

-My first thought was that perhaps the piece was restored between 1900 and 1864 using a contemporary medallion circle (Second model).
-However I wondered about the bad quality of the center plate.
-I took the piece apart.
-This was easy because orders are fixed together using a resin that melts at lower temperature.
+At first, I considered the possibility that this piece had been restored sometime between 1900 and 1864, with a contemporary medallion circle (from the second model) being used.
+However, the poor quality of the center plate raised doubts.
+I decided to take the piece apart.
+Fortunately, this was easy to do because orders were assembled using a resin that melts at a relatively low temperature.

 © A. Schulze Ising, VI/01